 - Wooden spoon – When mixing the muffin batter, a large wooden spoon is a must.
 It does the perfect job of mixing gently without developing too much gluten.

-- Muffin tin – I have a muffin tin that can bake 9 muffins in it.
+- Muffin tray – I have a muffin tray that can bake 9 muffins in it.
 Depending on the size of your oven you can also buy 6 as well.

-- Muffin cups – Make sure you have muffin cups that fit in the size of muffin tin!
-Most should fit but this one time I bought way smaller muffin cups that didn’t fit in my muffin tin.
+- Muffin cups – Make sure you have muffin cups that fit in the size of muffin tray!
+Most should fit but this one time I bought way smaller muffin cups that didn’t fit in my muffin tray.

 - Ice cream scoop – An ice cream scoop comes in handy when pouring muffin batter into muffin cups evenly for each muffin cup.